rintala/DD2423/lab2/answers_jr_lab2.md

 - We also look at the histogram, with the different intensities represented and counts for them respectively, but no clear patterns, that can be used, are identified.
 - Appropriate thresholds are often "valleys" of the histogram plotting counts of the different intensities.
 However, our histograms doesn't show any such trends.
 - Adaptive thresholding could be an alternative - dividing the image into subimages, and using different thresholds for these => in order to get thin edges for all subimages, if they for example have uneven illumination accross the image.
-- Main issue: the edges are of varying sharpness/depth => produces a derivative with varying magnitude, thus if we have:
+- Main issue: the edges are of varying sharpness/depth => produces a derivative with varying magnitude (i.e. edge strength varies), thus if we have:
   - Low threshold:
     - Sharp edges are cut off earlier => become wider
     - Local maxima due to noise
   - High threshold:
-    - Mild edges might fade or break
+    - Subtle edges might fade or break (become fragmented)

 ![high_low_threshold](img/high_low_threshold.png)